otifsolutions/laravel-currency-layer/README.md

 php artisan migrate
 ```

-__Then, run this command to populate all tables with with countries, states, currencies etc data__
+__Then, run this command to populate all tables with countries, states, currencies etc data__

 ```
 php artisan fill:tables